 My second wife maybe wouldn’t have had a second husband… or married a rich man instead!

 It’s unlikely I know, but the whole world could be a slightly different place.

 Have you a similar story to tell?
 Maybe you’ve made a lifetime study of such events and have reached conclusions, or have a possible theory?

 Whichever category you fit into I’d really like to hear from you.
-Drop me a line through the contact box in the right column beside this posting and tell me all about your weird experience.
+Drop me a line through the contact box and tell me all about your weird experience.